maluojuara/maluojuara/README.md

 📫 You can send me an email at araujomaluc@gmail.com and I'll answer as soon as can!

-❤️ Passionate about films, TV series, music, reading, travelling and embroidery.
+❤️ Passionate about movies, TV series, music, reading, travelling and embroidery.
 I also dream of publishing my own book someday!

 😉 Pronouns: She/Her